cryzed/Sublime-Text-3-Pulse-Plugin/README.md

-Sublime Text 3 Toggle Pulse View
+Sublime Text 3 Pulse Plugin
 ===========================

 A Plugin for Sublime Text 3 that provides one command via Ctrl+Shift+P which starts and stops gradually shifting the current theme's background color, making it appear to pulse.